 Important Information for Prospective Parents/Guardians

-- We are currently accepting enrollment in grades 1-8!
-Apply online or mail in/drop off paper application.
-(See "Necessary Forms" below for additional information required.)
+- We are currently accepting enrollment for the 2020-21 school year!
+Apply online or download and mail in/drop off the paper application (both available on left hand side).
+See "Necessary Forms" below for additional information required.
+(Please call PVS if you would like an application mailed or emailed to you.)

-- PVS Open House -- Tuesday, October 22 from 6-8 pm.
-Please join us to tour our school, learn about curriculum and meet some of our amazing faculty!
+- PVS Open House "Journey Through the Grades" -- Sunday, February 23 from 10am - 12pm.
+Please join us to tour our school, learn about curriculum and meet amazing faculty from every grade!
 Bring your children and see if PVS is the place for your student.
 No RSVP needed.

 - Interested families are welcome to tour our school!
 Please email us at admissions@portlandviIlageschool.org to book your tour appointment.